wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 Generic Software Guide Introduction:
 ---

 **Important note:** Just because you can do something does not automatically mean you should.
-For example, custom python installations tend to cause more problems that they solve.
+For example, custom python installations tend to cause more problems than they solve.
 Also if you think the programs you want to install will interfere with other users or that Staff might not want you using them you should [open a ticket](https://www.feralhosting.com/manager/tickets/new) and ask first.
 Please use some common sense with the programs you try to install and use.

 With your Feral slot you do not have `root` access to the server.
 Your account runs as user account in a Debian Linux environment.
 These are not dedicated servers which means you cannot use these commands on your slot: